Call Us

 Signs of FE toxicity also vary between species:

-Alpaca – irritation and restlessness initially, with progression to skin swelling, crusting and oozing (especially around muzzle and ear margins).
-Death can follow and because of the stoic nature of these animals, sudden death may be the first sign of disease.
+Irritation and restlessness initially, with progression to skin swelling, crusting and oozing (especially around muzzle and ear margins).
+Death can follow, and because of the stoic nature of these animals, sudden death may be the first sign of disease.

 When to start preventative measures?